 In September 2014, Birmingham City Council (BCC) received £500,000 from DfT's Clean Vehicle Technology Fund to repower 65 diesel TX1 and TX2 black taxis with petrol engines using LPG.
-The funds also provided training for eight technicians to carry out LPG repowers and assisted in creating a new supply chain which previously did not exist within the city.
+The funds also provided training for eight technicians to carry out LPG repowers and assisted in creating a new supply chain which previously did not exist within the

-The work is part of BCC's NO_x Reduction Champion project, a partnership between approved converter Harborne Garage in Selly Oak, engine manufacturer Kronenberg Management Systems (KMS), European LPG conversion kit experts Vogels Autogas Systems and BCC.
-The partnership is further supported through collaboration with LPG supplier Autogas Ltd.
+The work is part of BCC's NOx Reduction Champion project, a partnership between approved converter Harborne Garage in Selly Oak, engine manufacturer Kronenberg Management Systems (KMS), European LPG conversion kit experts Vogels Autogas Systems and BCC.
+The partnership is further supported through engine noise was a key feature of the feedback. collaboration with LPG supplier Autogas Ltd.